Backup, restore, and disaster recovery

 Exchange Native Data Protection

-Microsoft's preferred architecture for Exchange Server 2016 and Exchange Server 2019 leverages a concept known as Exchange Native Data Protection.
+Microsoft's preferred architecture for Exchange Server 2013 leverages a concept known as Exchange Native Data Protection.
 Exchange Native Data Protection relies on built-in Exchange features to protect your mailbox data, without the use of backups (although you can still use those features and make backups).
-Exchange 2016 and Exchange 2019 include several features that, when deployed and configured correctly, can provide native data protection that eliminates the need to make traditional backups of your data.
-Using the high availability features built into Exchange Server to minimize downtime and data loss in the event of a disaster can also reduce the total cost of ownership of the messaging system.
+Exchange 2013 includes several new features and core changes that, when deployed and configured correctly, can provide native data protection that eliminates the need to make traditional backups of your data.
+The use of the high availability features built into Exchange 2013 to minimize downtime and data loss in the event of a disaster can also reduce the total cost of ownership of the messaging system.
 By combining these features with other built-in features, such as Legal Hold, you can reduce or eliminate your use of traditional point-in-time backups and reduce the associated costs.

-In addition to determining whether Exchange Server enables you to move away from traditional point-in-time backups, we recommend that you evaluate the cost of your current backup infrastructure.
+In addition to determining whether Exchange 2013 enables you to move away from traditional point-in-time backups, we recommend that you evaluate the cost of your current backup infrastructure.
 Consider the cost of end-user downtime and data loss when attempting to recover from a disaster using your existing backup infrastructure.
 Also, include hardware, installation, and license costs, as well as the management cost associated with recovering data and maintaining the backups.
-Depending on the requirements of your organization, it's quite likely that a pure Exchange 2016 or Exchange 2019 environment with at least three mailbox database copies will provide lower total cost of ownership than one with backups.
+Depending on the requirements of your organization, it's likely that a pure Exchange 2013 environment with at least three mailbox database copies will provide lower total cost of ownership than one with backups.

 You should determine how many copies of the database need to be deployed.
 We strongly recommend deploying a minimum of three (non-lagged) copies of a mailbox database before eliminating traditional forms of protection for the database, such as Redundant Array of Independent Disks (RAID) or traditional VSS-based backups.

-You should clearly define the recovery time objective and recovery point objective goals, and you should establish that using a combined set of built-in features in lieu of traditional backups to enable you to meet these goals.
+You should clearly define the recovery time objective and recovery point objective goals, and you should establish that using a combined set of built-in features instead of traditional backups to enable you to meet these goals.

-You should determine how many copies of each database are needed to cover the various failure scenarios against which your system is designed to protect.
+You should determine how many copies of each database you need to cover the various failure scenarios against which your system is designed to protect.

 You should determine whether eliminating the use of a DAG or some of its members captures sufficient costs to support a traditional backup solution.
 If so, you should determine whether that solution improves your recovery time objective or recovery point objective service level agreements (SLAs).